-Suppression of induced VEGF and FLT1 expression.
-HIF-1 induces VEGF expression by binding to the 5'-TACGTG-3' HRE located approximately 950 base pairs upstream of the transcription start site (26, 27).
-The effect on induced VEGF expression by siRNA silencing of HIF-1 α mRNA establishes a theoretical maximum level of inhibition through disruption of HIF-1-DNA binding.
-HIF-1 α mRNA was reduced by approximately 95% in the presence of HIF-1 α siRNA, but was minimally affected by polyamides 1, 2 or echinomycin under induced conditions (Figure 3.3).
-A mismatch control siRNA did not reduce HIF-1 α mRNA.
-Polyamides 1 and 2 (1 μ M) and HIF-1 α siRNA had similar effects on induced VEGF expression; treatment inhibited most of the increase in VEGF mRNA following DFO treatment, but not to levels below that observed for non-induced controls (Figure 3.3A).
-As previously reported, 100 nM echinomycin potently inhibits VEGF expression to levels below the non-induced control (21).
-HRE-mismatch control polyamide 3, which binds the HRE with a much reduced affinity relative to 1, had a more modest effect on VEGF mRNA levels.
-It is also possible that the modest but measurable effect of polyamide 3 on VEGF expression could be due to interference with other protein-DNA interactions elsewhere in the promoter or enhancer of VEGF, or is due to secondary effects from direct effects on other genes.
-A mismatch control siRNA had a limited effect on VEGF mRNA levels.
+Suppression of induced VEGF and FLT1 expression

+HIF-1 induces VEGF expression by binding to the 5'-TACGTG-3' HRE located approximately 950 base pairs upstream of the transcription start site (25, 26).
+The effect on induced VEGF expression by siRNA silencing of HIF-1 α mRNA establishes a theoretical maximum level of inhibition gained from disruption of HIF-1/DNA binding.
+HIF-1 α mRNA was reduced by approximately 95% in the presence of the HIF-1 α siRNA, but was minimally affected by polyamides 1 and 2 or echinomycin under DFO induced conditions (Figure 4.1C).
+Polyamides 1 and 2 (1 μM) and HIF-1α siRNA had a similar effect on induced VEGF expression; both treatments inhibited most of the increase in VEGF mRNA following DFO treatment, but not to levels below that observed for non-induced controls (Figure 4.3A).
+As previously reported, 100 nM echinomycin potently inhibits VEGF expression to levels below the non-induced control (20).
+Polyamide 3, which targets the sequence 5'-WGGWCW-3', not found at or near the VEGF HRE, had a more modest effect on VEGF mRNA levels.

-Induction of FLT1 (VEFG receptor type 1) is mediated by HIF-1 binding to the 5'-AACGTG-3' HRE in the FLT1 promoter (28).
-Polyamide 1 and HIF-1 α siRNA both inhibited FLT1 expression following DFO induction (Figure 3.3B).
-Echinomycin reduced FLT1 expression to below that of the non-induced control.
-Polyamides 2 and 3 had minimal effect.
-A mismatch control siRNA also had a limited effect on FLT1 mRNA levels.
-Given the relative binding affinities of polyamide 1 and echinomycin, it may be surprising that 1 μ M of polyamide 1 is necessary to inhibit VEGF and FLT1 expression comparably to HIF-1 α siRNA, while 100 nM echinomycin reduces their expression to sub-basal levels.
-The structure of double-helical DNA is not greatly perturbed by minor groove-binding hairpin polyamides (23); echinomycin-DNA binding causes local unwinding and lengthening of the DNA helix, which might account for its greater potency in these experiments (29, 30).
-Polyamide-intercalator conjugates have been shown to unwind DNA in a sequence-specific fashion and to improve the ability of a polyamide to inhibit binding of several DNA-binding proteins in vitro (31, 32).
-Attempts to use polyamide-intercalator conjugates to target the VEGF HRE have not been successful due to poor nuclear uptake.
+Induction of FLT1 (VEFG receptor type 1) is mediated by HIF-1 binding to the 5'-AACGTG-3' HRE in the FLT1 promoter (27).
+Polyamide 1 and HIF-1α siRNA both inhibited expression of FLT1 following DFO induction (Figure 4.3B).
+Echinomycin reduced expression of FLT1 to below that of the non-induced control.
+Polyamides 2 and 3 both had a minimal effect.
+Given the relative binding affinities of polyamide 1 and echinomycin, it may be surprising that 1 μM of polyamide 1 is necessary to inhibit VEGF and FLT1 expression to an extent similar to HIF-1α siRNA, while 100 nM echinomycin reduces expression of these genes to below basal levels.
+The structure of double-helical DNA is not greatly perturbed by minor groove binding hairpin polyamides (22); echinomycin binding to DNA causes local unwinding and lengthening of the DNA helix, which might account for its greater potency in these experiments (28, 29).
+Polyamideintercalator conjugates have been shown to unwind DNA in a sequence specific fashion and to improve the ability of a polyamide to inhibit the binding of several DNA binding proteins in vitro (30, 31).
+Attempts to use polyamide-intercalator conjugates to target the VEGF HRE, however, have not been successful due to poor nuclear uptake.

 The ability to target DNA sequences flanking critical protein-DNA binding sites while maintaining productive inhibition of protein-DNA binding expands the repertoire of such interactions amenable to inhibition by polyamides.
-In a similar approach, Kageyama et al. showed that polyamides targeted to sequences flanking the VEGF HRE could inhibit VEGF expression (33).
-Polyamides targeted to flanking sites have previously successfully inhibited protein-DNA binding in the cases of TATA-binding protein and LEF-1 (34).
-It should be noted that minor groove-binding polyamides and some major groove-binding proteins co-occupy DNA sequences in some cases (35).
+In a similar approach, Kageyama et al. showed that polyamides targeted to sequences flanking the VEGF HRE could inhibit VEGF expression (32).
+Polyamides targeted to flanking sites have previously been successful in inhibiting protein-DNA binding in the cases of TATA binding protein and LEF-1 (33).
+It should be noted, however, that minor-groove binding polyamides and some major-groove binding proteins can co-occupy DNA sequences in some cases (34).